Craniopagus parasiticus

-Craniopagus parasiticus is an extremely rare type of parasitic twinning occurring in about 2 to 3 of 5,000,000 births.
+Craniopagus parasiticus is an extremely rare type of parasitic twinning occurring in about 4 to 6 of 10,000,000 births.
 In craniopagus parasiticus, a parasitic twin head with an undeveloped body is attached to the head of a developed twin.
 Fewer than a dozen cases of this type of conjoined twin have been documented in literature.

 Development

 The exact development of craniopagus parasiticus is not well known.
 However, it is known that the underdeveloped twin is a parasitic twin.
 Parasitic twins are known to occur in utero when monozygotic twins start to develop as an embryo, but the embryo fails to completely split.
 When this happens, one embryo will dominate development, while the other's development is severely altered.
 The key difference between a parasitic twin and conjoined twins is that in parasitic twins, one twin, the parasite, stops development during gestation, whereas the other twin, the autosite, develops completely.

 In normal monozygotic twin development, one egg is fertilized by a single sperm.
 The egg will then completely split into two, normally at the two-cell stage.
 If the egg splits in the early blastocyst stage, two inner cell masses will be present, eventually leading to the twins sharing the same chorion and placenta, but with separate amnions.
 However, the egg can split into two, but still have one blastocyst.
 This will lead to one inner cell mass and one blastocyst.
 Then, as the twins develop, they will share the same placenta, chorion, and amnion.
 This is thought to be the most likely reason why conjoined twins occur, and could possibly play a role in the development of craniopagus parasiticus.

 One hypothesis is that craniopagus parasiticus starts with the development of two fetuses from a single zygote that fail to separate at the head region around the second week of gestation.
-Some believe, however, that it occurs later in development, around the fourth week of gestation, at which time the two embryos fuse together near the anterior open neuropore.
+Another is that it occurs later in development, around the fourth week of gestation, at which time the two embryos fuse together near the anterior open neuropore.

-Another hypothesis is that there is joining of the somatic and placental vascular system of the twins, as well as a degeneration of the umbilical cord of the parasitic twin.
+A third hypothesis is that there is joining of the somatic and placental vascular system of the twins, as well as a degeneration of the umbilical cord of the parasitic twin.
 This suggests that craniopagus parasiticus develops due to the lack of blood supply to one of the twins.